|This sign served as a valuable warning to keep us and others from exploring beyond this point when we visited Lava Tree Park yesterday.|

 |Hibiscus, hearty flower that they are, continue to grow in the desolate park.|

-Soon, we’ll be settled and at peace as we spend our final 13 days on the Big Island, amid an upcoming storm, the lava flow and us two old timers looking forward to the next phase of lives as we carry on our worldwide travels.
+Soon, we’ll be settled and at peace, as we spend our final 13 days on the Big Island, amid an upcoming storm, the lava flow, and us two old-timers looking forward to the next phase of life as we carry on our worldwide travels.